 1. Apple Lightning – cable used in every device produced by Apple actually, starting with model iPhone 5.

-4. micro USB 3.0 – Often used for removable hard discs, but they are also in some kind of phones.
-It is characteristic for version 3.0 with blue plug ins and ports.
-Devices which are equipped in those ports (if they do not need power more than 500mA) might be connected by cable micro USB 2.0. as well.
+4. micro USB 3.0 – Often used for removable hard discs, they are also in some phones.
+It is characteristic of version 3.0 with blue plug-ins and ports.
+Devices equipped in those ports (if they do not need the power of more than 500mA) might be connected by cable micro USB 2.0. as well.

 Check your charger

-Saying ‘charger’ I have on my mind charger without cable, so just a ‘block’ which is plugged in to the socket in the wall.
+Saying ‘charger’, I have on my mind a charger without cable, so just a ‘block’ plugged into the socket in the wall.

-If someone from your family or friends have a charger with a removable cable USB, use it to check if your phone is charging properly.
+If someone from your family or friends has a charger with a removable USB cable, use it to check if your phone is charging properly.
 It can be any charger 5V from any phone or tablet (iPhone, Android, iPad, tablet).

-How does your phone react after connecting to other charger?
+How does your phone react after connecting to another charger?

 Choose option below

-If your phone is charging properly on other charger, that means your charger is faulty.
+If your phone is charging properly on another charger, that means your charger is faulty.

 Check your charging port

-There is often a case when something can get into charging port and unable it proper phone charging.
-Check your charging port inside by lightning it by torch, view them properly and remove eventual dirt by toothpick.
-Do it in a delicate manner, not to break delicate metallic pins.
+There is often a case when something can get into the charging port and not properly phone charging.
+Check your charging port inside by lightning it by torch, view them properly and remove eventual dirt with a toothpick.
+Do it delicately, not to break delicate metallic pins.